Lloyd Carney, M.S.

 Bob has a BS Engineering degree from Case Western Reserve University (formerly Case Institute of Technology), a MS Electrical Engineering degree, and a Ph.D.
 Electrical Engineering and Computer Sciences degree—the latter two degrees from the University of California, Berkeley.
 His graduate level research focused on Nonlinear Optimization Algorithms.
 He received two faculty appointments in EECS.

 Leveraging his extensive background and experience regarding network architecture, Bob’s 2-Dooz Advisory Board work is focused on the definition of the company’s architecture for the delivery of hosted information technology services to small and medium business customers.

-Liliana Nordbakk, PE
+Liliana Nordbakk, B.A.

 Liliana Nordbakk is a serial entrepreneur with twenty plus years of experience in business development and finance in the software industry.
 She built several companies in Europe and ran them from inception to an IPO or acquisition.